 You do not need to submit any written work when you apply for this course.

 What are tutors looking for?

 At interview, tutors are aware that students may not have encountered Materials Science at school or college.
 Tutors look for an ability to apply logical reasoning to problems in physical science, and an enthusiasm for thinking about new concepts in science and engineering.
-For more detail on the selection criteria for this course, please see the Materials Science website.

 Many of our graduates apply their technical knowledge in the manufacturing industry, both in management and in research and development positions.
 Others enter the financial, consultancy and IT sectors.
 A significant proportion of graduates undertake research degrees in universities in the UK and abroad.